-Niagara Falls, Canada is a destination that is bursting with activities for families with kids of all ages.
+Niagara Falls, Canada is a destination bursting with activities for families with kids of all ages.
 Whether you are in town for a week or just a weekend there is more than enough to keep the kids busy and begging to come back for more.
-Here's our family's list of the Top 10 Things to Do In Niagara Falls.
+Here's our list of the top 10 things to do in Niagara Falls with kids.
+(Need more than 10 things to do on your trip to Niagara Falls?
+Then check out 5 Fun Things To Do in Niagara Falls (That You Might Not Know About) for five additional suggestions.)

-There's absolutely nothing to debate here - once your family has seen the Falls then they need to get up close by taking a thrilling tour on The Maid of the Mist.
-Passengers don blue plastic rain ponchos and board one of the Maid of the Mist boats to sail right into the basin of the 170 foot high Horseshoe Falls.
+There's absolutely nothing to debate here - once your family has seen the Falls then they need to get up close by taking a thrilling tour on Hornblower Niagara Cruises.
+Passengers don plastic rain ponchos and board one of the Hornblower state-of-the-art 700 passenger catamaran boats to sail right into the basin of the 170 foot high Horseshoe Falls.
 As the boat nears the Falls the roar from the millions of gallons of water thundering into the basin becomes deafening and squealing passengers realize that "mist" is a bit of a misnomer.
 It's an absolutely soaking good time!

 There are a number of choices of family-friendly accommodations in Niagara Falls which include water parks and are very popular with kids.
 The only downside is getting them to leave the hotel to explore the Falls area.
 They include:

-- Great Wolf Lodge Niagara - Guests can check into cabin-themed rooms and then enjoy a 100,000 sq.ft. indoor water park with thrilling slides for the big kids and zero-entry pools for the little ones.
+- Great Wolf Lodge Niagara (check rates and reviews at TripAdvisor) - Guests can check into cabin-themed rooms and then enjoy a 100,000 sq.ft. indoor water park with thrilling slides for the big kids and zero-entry pools for the little ones.
 The fun doesn't end in the water park as the resort also has an arcade, miniature golf, a Kid's Spa and the Cub Club activity and craft centre.

 - Located directly across the street from Niagara Falls, The Fallsview Indoor Water Park is the area's largest indoor waterpark featuring 16 thrilling slides, an indoor wave pool, a year round outdoor sun deck and much more.
-The Fallsview Indoor Waterpark has direct indoor connections to three hotels - Sheraton on the Falls, Crowne Plaza Niagara Falls - Fallsview and Skyline Inn at The Falls.
+The Fallsview Indoor Waterpark has direct indoor connections to three hotels - Sheraton on the Falls (check for current rates), Crowne Plaza Niagara Falls - Fallsview (check rates and reviews at TripAdvisor), and Skyline Hotel & Waterpark (check rates and reviews at TripAdvisor).

-- The Americana Niagara features the 25 000 sq.ft.
+- The Americana Niagara (check rates and reviews at TripAdvisor) features the 25 000 sq.ft.
 Waves Indoor Waterpark with a retractable roof for year-round fun.

 Visiting the Niagara Parks Butterfly Conservatory is one of our favourite things to do in Niagara Falls and it only takes about an hour.
 The Conservatory is located on the Niagara Parkway only about a 10 minute drive from the Falls.
 Families can take a self-guided walking tour through the conservatory which features over 2000 colourful butterflies floating freely in the rainforest setting.
 It is impossible not to be fascinated by all the beautiful butterflies fluttering around.
 There are also horse and carriages that provide pleasant rides through the Botanical Gardens.